 Farming, Fishing, and Forestry Occupations

 Employment in farming, fishing, and forestry occupations is projected to show little or no change from 2016 to 2026.
-Projected increases in some agricultural worker occupations will be offset by declines in logging occupations.
+Projected increases in some agricultural worker occupations and for fishing and hunting workers will be offset by declines in logging occupations.

 Farming, fishing, and forestry occupations was one of the lowest paid occupational groups, with a median annual wage of $23,510 in May 2016 compared to the median annual wage for all occupations of $37,040.

 |OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2016 MEDIAN PAY|

 Agricultural workers maintain crops and tend to livestock.
 They perform physical labor and operate machinery under the supervision of farmers, ranchers, and other agricultural managers.